 I also think it's beneficial to let your toddler (or baby) watch you cook and tell your child what you're doing while you do it.
 This will help them learn without having to be "hands-on" so that once they do start helping, they already generally understand how the process works.

 + Use cooking as a teaching moment

 There are so many lessons that toddlers can learn from helping in the kitchen.
-The two biggest that I try to teach my two-year-old son through cooking are obedience and following a list.
-Obedience is tied into safety.
-I try to teach him that he has to listen to mama while we’re cooking or he doesn’t get to help because it’s not safe if he isn’t obedient.
+The two biggest that I try to teach my two-year-old son through cooking is obedience and following a list.
+Obedience is tied to safety.
+I try to teach him that he has to listen to mama while we're cooking or he doesn't get to help because it's not safe if he isn't obedient.
 The second one is teaching him that there is a general order to things.
-Often when I set out all of the ingredients for a recipe, he’s anxious to dump them all into the bowl at once, but I use this as an opportunity to teach him that there’s a specific way things have to be done in a recipe.
+Often when I set out all of the ingredients for a recipe, he's anxious to dump them all into the bowl at once, but I use this as an opportunity to teach him that there's a specific way things have to be done in a recipe.
 Use this opportunity to gently correct things like using their hands to scoop or mix ingredients and instead show them how to use a measuring spoon or whisk.